This post may contain affiliate links, view our disclosure policy.

 Universal Studios Backpack Tips

-- Unlike my Disney day bag tips, less is better at Universal Studios.
-Disney allows personal belongings, including backpacks, to be brought onto rides, whereas most rides at Universal Studios do not.
+- Unlike my Disney day bag tips, less is better when visiting Universal.
+Walt Disney World allows personal belongings, including backpacks, to be brought onto rides, whereas most rides at Universal Studios do not.

 - Consider the size of your Universal Studios backpack or Universal Studios fanny pack and whether or not you’re willing to pay for lockers.